 - Still quite unsaturated as an ad network

-The way AdRoll works is by using AI to understand visitor behaviour.
-It aggregates your marketing strategy across multiple channels to drive engagement on social media, email or from your own ecommerce site.
+The way AdRoll works is by using AI to understand visitor behavior.
+It aggregates your marketing strategy across multiple channels to drive engagement on social media, email, or from your own e-commerce site.

 Advertisers can also harness the power of dynamic ads, which are those ads that pop up with a relevant product after you’ve been looking for something similar.
 Although some people find these a bit freaky, they’re proven to be quite effective.